square/shuttle/README.md

         brew install redis elasticsearch

    and start them, following the post-install instructions for each of them.
+6. Install Qt, the cross-platform application framework, which is used for capybara-webkit.
+   For Homebrew, run

+        brew install qt

 6. You’ll need to run Bundler: `bundle install`
 7. Run `rake db:migrate db:seed` to seed the database.
 8. Run `RAILS_ENV=test rake db:migrate` to setup the test database.